dlampsi/node-exporter-deploy/README.md

 ```

 ### Configuration

 Automation configured via environent vaiables.
 Required variables and their descriptions provided in [.dev.env](.dev.env) fie.

 To prepare environment for automation run use command:

 ```bash
 make prepare
 ```

+For a Docker runner prepare action builds docker images that will be used in some further actions.

 ## Run